CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 :menuselection:`Project --> New Print Layout...` menu.

-Whichever route you take, the new print layout is now accessible from the :menuselection:`Project --> Layouts -->` menu, as in the image below (please ignore my other templates).
+Whichever route you take, the new print layout is now accessible from the :menuselection:`Project --> Layouts -->` menu, as shown in the image below (please ignore my other templates).

 .. figure:: img/Layout_layouts.png